Bluscream-vrcmods/VRCML-SingleInstance/README.md

 ## Description

-This module allows you to use `world_id+instance_id` combinations in an already existing VRChat window.
+This module allows you to use `world_id:instance_id` combinations in an already existing VRChat window.
 Just copy text containing such a string to your clipboard and your game will ask you if you want to switch to it.

 ![Screenshot](https://i.imgur.com/152DBMA.png)